Understanding your credit score is an important part of making a successful application for credit such as a loan or credit card.

 There are three main credit reference agencies, Equifax, Experian and TransUnion.
-Using one of these agencies will allow you to and see what shape your finances are in.
+Using at least one of these agencies will allow you to see what shape your finances are in.

 A credit score is a number that represents your credit rating, letting a lender know the level of risk involved when you request to borrow money.
 The higher the credit score, the lower the risk to the lender.